LeBron James More Likely To Stay In Cleveland After Game 7 Win Against Boston, Per ‘HL’

 LeBron James played one of the most important playoff games of his career on Sunday night.
-The NBA superstar and his team, the Cleveland Cavaliers, won a hard fought game against the young Boston Celtics, to advance to the 2018 NBA Finals.
+The NBA superstar and his team, the Cleveland Cavaliers, won a hard-fought game against the young Boston Celtics to advance to the 2018 NBA Finals.
 Now, sources are claiming that the game may be a driving factor behind LeBron’s free agency decision this summer.

 According to a May 28 report by Hollywood Life, LeBron James played his heart out on the court in Boston on Sunday.
-The Cleveland Cavaliers faced elimination during the Game 7 performance, and were sadly without their all-star forward, Kevin Love, who was forced to sit out of the game with a concussion.
-The big win now marks the eighth straight year that The King has made it to the NBA finals, and the moment was not lost on him.
+The Cleveland Cavaliers faced elimination during the Game 7 performance and were sadly without their all-star forward, Kevin Love, who was forced to sit out of the game with a concussion.
+The big win now marks the eighth straight year that The King has made it to the NBA Finals, and the moment was not lost on him.

-Sources are now telling the outlet that LeBron James’ eight straight Finals appearances have become the biggest achievement of his career, and that because of the amount of stress, drama, and uncertainty the Cavs had to go through this year, the Eastern Conference title means much more than it has in the past.
+Sources are now telling the outlet that LeBron James’ eight straight finals appearances have become the biggest achievement of his career and that because of the amount of stress, drama, and uncertainty the Cavs had to go through this year, the Eastern Conference title means much more than it has in the past.

 “LeBron has now made the NBA Finals eight years in a row and this year has been the most astounding achievement of his playoff career because he has had to go through a lot with this team.
 So much so, as he has thought about his career past this season, it meant a lot to get into the finals let alone win it, which he will have a chance to do soon.”